Not Medicare Enrolled

 What this data tells you about Dr. Michaels

-Dr. James Michaels is a physical medicine & rehabilitation in Tyler, TX, with 19 years in practice.
+Dr. James Michaels is a physical medicine & rehabilitation specialist in Tyler, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Michaels performed 4,563 Medicare services across 2,153 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Michaels received a total of $1,575 from 7 pharmaceutical and/or device companies across 16 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in physical medicine & rehabilitation.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.